NazarYavornytskyy/docs-supergluu-prod/3.1.1/sources/user-guide/index.md

 ![no keys](../img/user-guide/no_keys.jpg)
 ![keys screen](../img/user-guide/keys_screen.jpg)

-If swipe left you will se next options: view key, rename and delete key
+If swipe left you will see next options: view key, rename and delete key

 ![keys swipe](../img/user-guide/delete_key.jpg)